Varendraaa/varendraaa.github.io/content/projects/game-engine/index.md

 # Features
 The following are some of the more complex features I integrated into the game system.

-###  Optimised Level Creation (*this is heavily summarised, since the actual logic I did was really complex.*)
+###  Optimised Level Creation
 The game's levels were generated using the Tiled Map Editor as a tool to allow easy modification.
-Tiled stores the layout data in essentially what is a 2D integer array of x-z positions in each layer.
+Tiled stores the layout data in essentially what is a 2D integer array of x-z positions in different object layers.
 I used this, along with the humble cube, to generate the 3D levels.

 ```c
 <layer id="1" name="Walls" width="40" height="30">